Merpster456/CommunityServiceApp/README.md

 ## Login

-Once you start the application you will be greated by a login portal
+Once you start the application you will be greeted by a login portal

 ### Advisor Credentials
 ID: advisor